CORONAVIRUS (COVID-19) INFORMATION

 Telephone intakes are available for all new mental health and behavioral health clients.
 Additionally, our counseling, group therapy, psychiatry and outpatient substance use treatment services have transitioned to telehealth and online counseling.
 Individuals without a computer or a phone — and in need of counseling, psychiatry or outpatient addiction services — can use designated telehealth rooms at Strawhun Center (Merrillville), Stark Center (East Chicago), Borto (Merrillville) and Lakeside (Highland).

 Strawhun Center and Stark Center are open for individuals experiencing mental health emergencies or seeking residential addictions treatment (#RecoveryMatters).
-We are also accepting admissions to our inpatient psychiatry unit at the Strawhun Center.
+We are also accepting admissions to our inpatient psychiatry unit at Strawhun Center.

 Before entering our facilities, please call 219.769.4005 for the latest instructions.
 We apologize for this inconvenience.

 As part of our precautionary measures, in-person mental health services have transitioned to telehealth and online counseling.
 Individuals without a computer or a phone — and in need of counseling, psychiatry or outpatient addiction services — can use designated telehealth rooms at our Merrillville, East Chicago and Highland locations.
-However, individuals are asked to call 219.769.4005 before
+However, individuals are asked to call 219.769.4005 before using our facilities.

 Mental health clients whose medication refills are contingent upon an appointment should call their provider at Regional to have their medications refilled.